Skip to content

 Scalability and Next Steps

-With further support through ORRAA from the Government of Canada, the project is working with Fondo Acción to develop a hurricane reef insurance programme for the islands of San Andrés and Providencia, Colombia, which were devastated by Hurricane Iota in 2020.
-This is part of Fondo Acción’s multi-year project to build the long-term resilience of the reefs and local communities, with support from the Global Fund for Coral Reefs and Blue Action Fund.
-In addition, MAR Fund, WTW and Forever Costa Rica Association are working together to explore the feasibility of trigger-based risk financing mechanisms to cover additional key risks to coral reefs, including marine heatwaves (leading to bleaching) and rainfall-driven runoff.
+Further support from ORRAA has enabled MAR Fund and WTW to scale the insurance model across the greater Caribbean.
+The project is working with Fondo Acción to develop a hurricane reef insurance programme in San Andrés and Providencia, Colombia, part of Fondo Acción’s multi-year project to build long-term resilience of the reefs and local communities, with support from the Global Fund for Coral Reefs and Blue Action Fund.